Rishabh-Dhami/ConvoGraph/README.md

 # ConvoGraph — Conversational Workflow with LLMs

-This README follows a clear, example-driven structure inspired by LiveKit Agent documentation to make setup, usage and development easy for contributors and evaluators.

----

 ## Overview

 ConvoGraph is an experimental conversational workflow demo that combines a StateGraph-based chat flow with LLM-powered responses and optional SQLite checkpointing.
 The project is intended as a small platform to prototype conversation flows, thread management and LLM integrations using a Streamlit UI.